 Q: Can you drive with a brake fluid leak?

-Most brake systems in vehicles today work with hydraulics principles – they are activated with hydraulic force.
+Most brake systems in vehicles today work with hydraulic principles – they are activated with hydraulic force.
 So, it needs adequate brake fluid to provide peak performance.
 While you can drive a car without brake fluid, it is imperative to note that;

 - You are causing damage to other system components.